sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 Table BUFFER_PG contains the maps from the `port, priority group` tuple to the `buffer profile` object.

 Currently, there already are some fields in `BUFFER_PG` table.
-In this design, the field `profile` can be optional.
-Not providing this field means the `profile` needs to be dynamically calculated.
+In this design, the field `profile` can be optional or `NULL`.
+Not providing this field or being `NULL` means the `profile` needs to be dynamically calculated.

 ##### Schema